adelphi-ed-tech/au-courses/courses/open-ed.md

 * log into the Moodle site for this course
 * post an introduction, "what I want to learn in _open education_"
 * join the Google Group, [some group](http://example.com "you can use your adelphi email for this")

+### Tools for open study
+In this session we will discuss the tools and techniques for participating in this class.

+#### Assignments due:
+* personal learning plan

 ### Deschooling
 #### Readings due: